cjhosken/breeze_render_engine/README.md

 - [*Qt Documentation*](https://doc.qt.io/)

+## Special Thanks

+A very special thanks to `deccer#1371` and those on the Graphics Programming Discord.
+They really saved the day.

+If you would like help with your own graphics programs, join their Discord server. https://discord.gg/6mgNGk7

 ## Contact

 *Breeze Render Engine* was written by me, Christopher Hosken.
 You can get in contact with me here.